Pingu

 mysql> SHOW GLOBAL VARIABLES LIKE '...';

-postgres=# SELECT name, setting, unit FROM pg_settings WHERE name LIKE '%checkpoint%' OR name LIKE '%wal%';
+postgres=# SELECT name, setting, unit FROM pg_settings WHERE name LIKE '%checkpoint%' OR name LIKE '%wal%' OR name LIKE 'full_page%';

 name | setting | unit